malikaratnayake/Polytrack_v1/README.md

 ## Contact

-If there are any inquiries, please don't hesitate to contact me at Malika DOT Ratnayake AT monash DOT edu
+If there are any inquiries, please don't hesitate to contact me at Malika DOT Ratnayake AT monash DOT edu.

 ## References